As promised here are the words for your unlimited use.

 During his climb, he had rubbed his ankle on a prickly plant and it scratched him really bad.
 Clark wanted to be brave and so he kept on climbing.
 He felt like making the climb would be worth the view and the memories.

-"My friends in the book club won't believe that I did this," he thought, "We have only talked about doing this, but no one ever wanted to do it."
+"My friends in the book club will not believe that I did this," he thought, "We have only talked about doing this, but no one ever wanted to do it."

 Clark wanted to reach his goal even if his ankle was in a little pain.
-He turned back toward the mountain and kept climbing.
+He turned back towards the mountain and kept climbing.